naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
-Generated Data Path | Naninovel Data | Relative (to the application data directory) path to store the automatically generated assets.
 Override Objects Layer | False | Whether to assign a specific layer to all the engine objects.
 Engine's camera will use the layer for the culling mask.
 Use this to isolate Naninovel objects from being rendered by other cameras.
 Objects Layer | 0 | When `Override Objects Layer` is enabled, the specified layer will be assigned to all the engine objects.
 Async Exception Log Type | Error | Log type to use for UniTask-related exceptions.